Effective fathers have a profound impact on their children’s lives.

 - Children who have a father or father figure live with them throughout their life have better learning outcomes, general health, emotional wellbeing and fewer problem behaviours;

 - While mothers have a significant influence on their child’s health, academic, social and emotional outcomes, after accounting for this, fathers have a unique and diverse role in improving outcomes for their child;

 - A father’s influence on their child’s outcomes becomes most prominent when children reach school age;

 - Fathers who consistently parent well over time have children who perform better academically, socially, emotionally and enjoy better health and development.

-This summary presents the importance and potential impact of early prevention and intervention programmes targeting families to generate far-reaching social and economic benefits.
+This 2013 summary presents the importance and potential impact of early prevention and intervention programmes targeting families to generate far-reaching social and economic benefits.
 Research underpinning the social and economic benefits likely to be achieved through the implementation of The Fathering Project are presented.
 Prospective Return on Investment (ROI) was used to analyse the projected economic savings of The Fathering Project on mental health costs using programme benefits estimates and data extrapolated from existing research.
 Furthermore, this summary provides evidence of the potential societal impact of The Fathering Project on learning and education and health and delinquent behaviour of its target audience.
-View the economic and social benefits report here.

 Other research sources

-The National Fatherhood Initiative, a United States non-for-profit organisation, provides relevant information that may be of interest to you.
-The NFI’s mission is to improve the well-being of children by increasing the proportion of children with involved, responsible, and committed fathers in their lives.
+The National Fatherhood Initiative is a United States non-for-profit organisation with a mission to improve the well-being of children by increasing the proportion of children with involved, responsible, and committed fathers in their lives.
 See also: